 3. Friendship skills.

-We are still building this library, but currently have approximately 15 articles, 5 videos, 4 literature reviews and one webinar – specifically for counsellors, therapists, allied health workers and teachers who work with children.
-Topics include:
+We are still building this library, but currently have approximately 15 articles, 11 training videos, 5 literature reviews and one webinar – specifically for counsellors, therapists, allied health workers and teachers who work with children.

 At Calm Kid Central, you can click our “Professionals Only” discussion centre on your phone, computer or tablet and ask unlimited questions whenever you like.
 Our panel of experienced and fully qualified child psychologists (from the Developing Minds Clinics in South Australia) will carefully read and answer your question within 48 hours.